Ashik384/advanced-marquee-effect/readme.txt

 Built with performance and flexibility in mind, it gives you full control over animation speed, direction, alignment, lazy-load, pause on hover, spacing, and styling—all within Elementor's visual builder.

-= Marquee Text Effect / Continuous Scrolling Text =
+= Marquee Text Effect / Continuous Scrolling Text / Continuous Carousel Loop =
 * Create smooth scrolling text, HTML, or icons
 * Customize speed, direction, and style of your marquee
 * Fully responsive design that adapts to all screen sizes